02 WorldWide Review

 Products aside, O2 Worldwide seems to have some advantages on the business side of things and makes the following claims.

 I’m not personally convinced about the last two items on the list, the earlier ones are encouraging.
-This basically gives you the chance to get involve in O2 Worldwide and see if you can make money, without having to invest a significant amount of money first.
+This basically gives you the chance to get involved in O2 Worldwide and see if you can make money, without having to invest a significant amount of money first.
 That’s very unusual in the MLM field and should be a key advantage.

 There is a catch though.
 You cannot just join the company outright.
 Instead, you need a sponsor code from somebody that is currently involved.
 If you heard of the company through a distributor, then this won’t be a problem.
 But, if you didn’t, finding a code can take a little time.

 When I went through the steps to make an account, the first step was to select a pack, with the cheapest one being $39.95.
 That’s not an encouraging situation and means the initial marketing was misleading.

 It’s not clear whether there are any additional costs or not.
 If there aren’t, then getting involved is still fairly inexpensive.
 Realistically, $40 is less than most similar companies and you often have to pay upwards of $100 for a starter kit.

 As for the compensation plan itself, well, it’s not as impressive as O2 suggests.
 Instead, it mostly consists of the same general bonuses and structure that countless other companies offer.
 For example, this is one illustration they provide of their ‘Two Team Plan’.

 The title is unusual but the concept here is the same as many other MLMs that use two-leg or split-leg teams.
 Basically, the bonuses that you get are tied into the way the two sides perform compared to one another.
 The structure is promoted as powerful but can also be more difficult to manage and maintain.